edgeq/todo_laravel/class-content/07-week/7.4/03-wizard-list/README.md

 4. Make sure `MySQL` is still running

 ## TODO
-1. Read through the TODOs and make a route that lists all of the wizards from the `MySQL` table
+1. Read through the TODOs and make a route that lists all of the wizards from the `MySQL` table.